Vincenzo Petrocelli

-Vincenzo Petrocelli (6 July 1823 – 2 February 1896) was a Neapolitan artist.
+Vincenzo Pasquale Angelo Petrocelli (6 July 1823 – 2 February 1896) was a Neapolitan artist.

 Petrocelli was born in Cervaro in the Kingdom of the Two Sicilies (now in Lazio).
 He studied under Domenico Morelli, and was active as a painter from about 1850.
 He was principally a history painter, but also painted portraits and genre scenes.
 His sons Achille and Arturo were both painters.
-Petrocelli died in Naples.
-Vincenzo Gemito made a terracotta bust of him in 1869.